GoogleCloudPlatform/bank-of-anthos/README.md

 ## Quickstart (GKE)

-1. **[Create a Google Cloud Platform project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project)** or use an existing project.
+1. **[Create a Google Cloud project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project)** or use an existing project.
 Set the `PROJECT_ID` environment variable and ensure the Google Kubernetes Engine API is enabled.

 ```
 PROJECT_ID=<YOUR-PROJECT-ID>